Revvity (NYSE:RVTY) Releases FY24 Earnings Guidance

 Revvity (NYSE:RVTY – Get Free Report) updated its FY24 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $4.70-4.80 for the period, compared to the consensus estimate of $4.63.
+The company provided earnings per share guidance of $4.70-4.80 for the period, compared to the consensus earnings per share estimate of $4.63.
 The company issued revenue guidance of $2.77-2.79 billion, compared to the consensus revenue estimate of $2.79 billion.
 Revvity also updated its FY 2024 guidance to 4.700-4.800 EPS.

 Analyst Ratings Changes

-A number of research analysts have issued reports on the stock.
-Jefferies Financial Group assumed coverage on shares of Revvity in a research note on Monday, June 3rd.
-They set a hold rating and a $115.00 price target on the stock.
-Leerink Partnrs raised shares of Revvity to a strong-buy rating in a report on Monday, July 8th.
-SVB Leerink started coverage on shares of Revvity in a report on Monday, July 8th.
-They issued an outperform rating and a $125.00 price objective on the stock.
-Barclays dropped their price objective on shares of Revvity from $116.00 to $115.00 and set an equal weight rating on the stock in a report on Friday, June 28th.
-Finally, TD Cowen upped their price objective on shares of Revvity from $123.00 to $130.00 and gave the company a buy rating in a report on Tuesday, April 30th.
-Seven research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, Revvity presently has a consensus rating of Moderate Buy and an average target price of $119.14.
+A number of equities analysts recently weighed in on the company.
+Robert W. Baird lifted their price target on Revvity from $126.00 to $127.00 and gave the stock an outperform rating in a research note on Tuesday, April 30th.
+Barclays dropped their target price on shares of Revvity from $116.00 to $115.00 and set an equal weight rating on the stock in a research report on Friday, June 28th.
+SVB Leerink assumed coverage on shares of Revvity in a research report on Monday, July 8th.
+They issued an outperform rating and a $125.00 price target for the company.
+Leerink Partnrs upgraded shares of Revvity to a strong-buy rating in a research report on Monday, July 8th.
+Finally, Jefferies Financial Group started coverage on Revvity in a report on Monday, June 3rd.
+They issued a hold rating and a $115.00 target price for the company.
+Seven investment analysts have rated the stock with a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of Moderate Buy and a consensus target price of $119.14.

-In other Revvity news, insider Joel S. Goldberg sold 4,000 shares of Revvity stock in a transaction dated Friday, June 7th.
-The shares were sold at an average price of $110.46, for a total transaction of $441,840.00.
-Following the completion of the sale, the insider now directly owns 36,900 shares in the company, valued at $4,075,974.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.60% of the stock is owned by company insiders.
+In related news, insider Joel S. Goldberg sold 4,000 shares of the business’s stock in a transaction that occurred on Friday, June 7th.
+The stock was sold at an average price of $110.46, for a total value of $441,840.00.
+Following the completion of the sale, the insider now owns 36,900 shares of the company’s stock, valued at approximately $4,075,974.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 0.60% of the company’s stock.

 About Revvity